-First historic step towards better human rights and environmental protection.
+French corporate duty of care law is a first historic step towards better human rights and environmental protection

 22 February 2017: The French Parliament yesterday adopted a long-awaited law establishing a duty of care obligation for parent and subcontracting companies.
 Friends of the Earth International welcomes this law which marks a historic step towards improving legislation to oblige corporate respect for human rights and the environment.
 The vote comes after several years of mobilization of French civil society, including Friends of the Earth France.
 The hope is it will now pave the way for similar binding regulation in other countries and at the UN, where negotiations on an international treaty have already begun.

 It has long been argued that voluntary approaches to corporate responsibility and accountability have proved ineffective.
 France is the first country to deal with this, by adopting binding legislation covering all human rights abuses and creating binding obligations for parent and subcontracting companies across the whole supply chain.

 Companies covered by the new law (it only applies to the largest French companies) have to assess and address adverse impacts on people and the planet under annual public vigilance plans.
 This includes impacts linked to their own activities, those of companies under their control, and those of suppliers and subcontractors, with whom they have an established commercial relationship.

 When companies default on these obligations, the law empowers victims and other concerned parties to bring the issue before a judge.
 Judges can issue fines of up to 10 million euros if vigilance plans are absent, and 30 million euros if this absence results in otherwise preventable damages.